IIAmir/local_rembg/README.md

 images in both Android and iOS platforms.This library provides developers with an easy-to-use interface to integrate background removal functionality into their mobile applications, enhancing user experience and enabling a wide range of creative possibilities.

+If you want to remove objects from your image in Flutter, you can use the [Object Remover library](https://pub.dev/packages/object_remover).

 ## System requirements